streamlit/streamlit/docs/theme_options.md

 ## textColor

-As its name suggests, this option controls the text color of your Streamlit app.
+This option controls the text color for most of your Streamlit app.

 ## font